Martín Satriano: Club career

-On 17 January 2022, he moved on loan to Ligue 1 club Brest until the end of the season.
-He scored his first two professional goals in a 5–1 league win over Troyes on 13 February.
+On 17 January 2022, Satriano moved to Ligue 1 club Brest on loan until the end of the season.
+He scored his first two professional goals on 13 February in a 5–1 league win over Troyes.
+On 4 July 2022, he joined Empoli on a loan deal.
+On 14 July 2023, he re-joined Brest on a season-long loan deal.

-On 4 July 2022, Satriano moved on loan to Empoli.
+On 23 August 2024, Satriano moved to Lens on a season-long loan deal with an obligation to buy.
+His move to the club was made permanent ahead of the 2025–26 season.
+On 1 September 2025, he joined Lyon on a season-long loan deal with an option to buy.

 International career

 On 7 January 2022, Satriano was named in Uruguay's 50-man preliminary squad for FIFA World Cup qualifying matches against Paraguay and Venezuela.
 He made his debut on 27 September 2022 in a 2–0 friendly win against Canada.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.

 Personal life

-Satriano is the son of former footballer Gerardo Satriano.
-He is of Italian descent and was eligible to represent Italy in international football until he turned down the offer.
+Satriano was born on 20 February 2001 in Montevideo, Uruguay.
+His father is former footballer Gerardo Satriano and has four brothers.
+Through his father, Satriano is of Italian descent, as his ancestors were originally from Tito, a municipality in Basilicata, and was eligible to represent the Italian national football team until he turned down the offer.